 Hide / Show Guides

-Tap the button near the Layer’s title to hide or show all the Guides at once.
+Tap the Eye button near the Guides title to hide or show all the Guides at once.
 Tap the button on each Guide’s sublayer to hide or show the selected Guide.

-⚠️ The Guides will be always displayed at the top of your design, and the elements within the Guides Layer will be always locked when drawing on the other Layers.
+⚠️ Your Guides will be always displayed at the top of your design, and the elements within the Guides Layer will be always locked while drawing on the other Layers.